-- (i) Employees will have a choice of Kaiser Permanente or Anthem Blue Cross Prudent Buyer Plan; or any other comparable health plan offered by the City. - (ii) The City agrees to contribute towards medical insurance premiums an amount equal to 80% of the lowest cost health plan at the employee's enrollment level, excluding the Health Savings Account plans. - (iii) The City shall provide a copy of the summary description of all health care programs offered by the City to each employee upon request. - (iv) Regular part-time employees may elect to participate in health care insurance plans and the City will contribute a pro-rata amount (based on the allocation of the position) towards the premium.
-The part-time employee will be responsible for the balance of the premium through payroll deductions.
-If the part-time employee will be responsible for the premium through payroll deductions.
+- (iii) The City shall provide a copy of the summary description of all health care programs offered by the City to each employee upon request. - (iv) Regular part-time employees may elect to participate in health insurance plans and the City will contribute a pro-rata amount (based on the allocation of the position) towards the premium.
+The parttime employee will be responsible for the balance of the premium through payroll deductions.
 If the part-time employee does not select coverage, no cash payment will be made in lieu of the insurance.